chmedinap/Qradar-Manage_Network_Hierarchy/README.md

 ## API Reference:

-This are the API calls that are used in the script.
+This are the API endpoints that are used in the script.

 #### get_network_hierarchy: Retrieves the staged network hierarchy.